Jtek3d/Qt5-Chat-Gui/README.md

 the plan i had with this:

-   a useful chat bot usable on various devices. on android its useful with the keyboard stt. working on that integration as well. have voice speech and speech to text in mind. right now it uses premade models. planing on integrating my own model when i get it's training to be more predictable. fun training a new model.
+   a useful chat bot usable on various devices. on android its useful speech to text, using the android gboard text tool built in. working on that integration as well. have voice speech and speech to text in mind. right now it uses premade models. planing on integrating my own model when i get it's training to be more predictable. fun training a new model.